OSINTI4L/ESP32Marauder-Portal-Pwn/Deauth.md

 # Deauth Flipper Zero Evil Portals

 Have you ever attempted to deauth a device that is designed to deauth devices?
 Deauth inception if you will.
-This guide will teach you to use the [aircrack-ng](https://www.kali.org/tools/aircrack-ng/) suite shipped in [Kali Linux](https://kali.org) to deauth Flipper Zero Evil Portals, kicking **ALL** clients connected to the portal off the network; subsequently saving the day of course.
+This guide will teach you to use the [aircrack-ng](https://www.kali.org/tools/aircrack-ng/) suite shipped in [Kali Linux](https://kali.org) to perform deauth attacks against Flipper Zero Evil Portals, kicking **ALL** clients connected to the portal off the network; subsequently saving the day of course.

 For this guide you will need a wifi adapter that is capable of monitor mode and packet injection.
 I chose to use an Alfa AWUS036ACM as it is plug and play with Kali Linux.